btsomogyi/c3-deployment/README.md

   * "Full" templates include a complete deployment for a single cloud, including both the Manager and Cloud portions together
   * "Manager" templates include only the Manager and Monitor components, with exports to deploy the Cloud Templates using those exports
   * "Cloud" templates include only the cloud specific components (CCO and AMQP) and require input of the Manager details

+C3-Prereq.json is template to provide to NetworkValidation.py utility to confirm all reachability required for correct C3 configuration.

 ## Cloud Specific